-- 39. The building height of the development was approved at 22.15m under Kogarah LEP 2012.
-The maximum height under the KLEP and the GRLEP 2021 is 21m.
-The proposed modification reduces the overall height of the building by 390mm to 21.76m. - 40.
-The FSR of the development was approved at 2:1 under KLEP 2012.
-The maximum FSR under the KLEP and GRLEP 2021 is 2:1. - 41.
-The total floor space of the development has increased as part of the modification, resulting in a variation to the maximum Floor Space Ratio (FSR) control of 61.85sqm, and this variation has been assessed below.
+- 38. The building height of the development was approved at 21.76m under MOD2021/0173.
+This modification does not change the approved height. - 39.
+The FSR of the development was approved at 2.02:1 under MOD2021/0173. - 40.
+The total floor space of the development has increased as part of this modification, as a result of the provision of additional parking spaces within the basement, resulting in a variation to the maximum Floor Space Ratio (FSR) control of 25.33sqm, and this variation has been assessed below.